nanoblit/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is an object representation of HTML and CSS in JavaScript.

 2. What is an event?

+An event is something that happens whenever some action in the browser occurs (like the page being loaded, user moving mouse etc.)

 3. What is an event listener?

+An event listener is something that listens for an event to happen and then executes a function.

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods.

 5. What is a component?

+A component is a piece of reusable CSS or JavaScript code that can be used on multiple HTML elements at once.

 ### Git Set up